Gioia3022/DevOps-Project-G-A/userapi/README.md

 npm start
 ```

-It will start a web server available in your browser at http://localhost:3000.
+A web server will launch and be accessible in your browser at http://localhost:5000.

 2. Create a user